 If you are a VOCA subgrantee, please contact your state VOCA administrator.
 Visit OVC’s State Support page for contact information.

-If you have questions specific to OVC’s initiatives, grants, and programs, contact us at—
+If you would like to contact OVC staff or have questions specific to OVC’s initiatives, grants, and programs, contact us at:

 810 Seventh Street NW., Second Floor